kraleppa/pw-bazy/README.md

 It was implemented for postgresql13

+If you are a lazy computer science student, feel free to take some "inspiration" from this repo

 Sorry for polish language in the comments :c

 ## Cool diagram of my cool database